rgarro/carModels/README.md

 # carModels

 ### Complex 3D Models For Rigging Car Industry Physics in further Unity3D Projects

-Super Soul is Lehi making fun of Alma the chief of the priests

-Alma is an IBM robotic mainframe built in TelAviv 300 years in the future

-Mr Lehi and Sahara appear sometimes in the ESPN ...

 [![gol de saprissa ... ](https://raw.githubusercontent.com/rgarro/carModels/main/sherman.png)]